nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 #### Duplicated Basal Rates
 - We see temporal Boluses and Basal duplicates, what should we do?

- (in basal also with different durations altnerating between 0 and a bigger value).
-Let;s check how to get rid of them
+ (also with different durations alternating between 0 and a bigger value).
+Let's check how to get rid of them:
-#inspect duplicates

 **What we found**:
  - ~0.1 % duplicates